 13. Office Management: Another possibility for a remote or virtual business is management.
 If you have the skills and experience, you can offer them to local businesses, handling scheduling, personnel, and other supervisor tasks online.

-14. Jewelry, resin, metal stamping, or other niche markets: Crafting and jewelry are hobbies for a lot of people, but it takes a little extra time and effort to turn those hobbies into small businesses.
-Sites like Etsy and Amazon Handmade have cut out a lot of the extra work, making it easier than ever for a crafter to get their products into the public eye and find their clientele.
+14. Jewelry, resin, metal stamping, or other niche markets: Crafting and jewelry making are hobbies for a lot of people, but it takes a little extra time and effort to turn those hobbies into small businesses.
+Sites like Etsy and Amazon Handmade have cut out a lot of the extra work, making it easier than ever for a crafter to get a storefront with a jewelry logo or craft shop logo, showcase their products into the public eye and find their clientele.

 15. Paper Goods: Though there is a focus on smooth, virtual graphics, there’s also a boom in the rustic, rough-edged handmade look.
 Handmade paper, letterpress graphics, hand-bound books, and thick, layered mixed media cards are all enjoying a surge in popularity.
 So if you have an inclination to get do some cool paperwork, there’s no better time to get your creative on.